southchen/FE-Knowledge-Valut/Algorithm/Linked List.md

 ### [19.
 Remove Nth Node From End of List](https://leetcode-cn.com/problems/remove-nth-node-from-end-of-list/)

-Given a linked list, remove the n-th node from the end of list and return its head.

-> Example:
-> Given linked list: 1->2->3->4->5, and n = 2.
-> After removing the second node from the end, the linked list becomes 1->2->3->5

-Given n will always be valid.

 Two Pointers:

 the faster one is n step ahead of the slower one.
 Then they move forwards together.
 When the fast pointer reaches the end, the slow pointer is pointing to the nth element from end of list.